PADI Deep Diver Speciality Course, Kota Kinabalu, Malaysia

 What are you waiting for?
 Book your PADI Deep Diver Speciality Course, Kota Kinabalu, Malaysia

-You could also choose to make the most of our ‘combo course specials’ – check out the discounted prices for our combo specials above (based on minimum 2 persons per course)!
-Either choose tocomplete your PADI Advanced Open Water Diver Course and PADI Deep Diver Course over 4 days with Borneo Dream and yet get a bonus dive on day 4 for free – check out our Blog for details.
-Alternatively, you could also get more from your dives when diving between 15m – 30m by completing the PADI Enriched Air Diver course with your PADI Deep Diver Course (2 days).
+You could also choose to make the most of our ‘combo course specials’ – check out the discounted prices for our combo specials above (based on a minimum of 2 persons per course)!
+Either choose to complete your PADI Advanced Open Water Diver Course and PADI Deep Diver Course over four days with Borneo Dream and yet get a bonus dive on day 4 for free – check out our Blog for details.
+Alternatively, you could get more from your dives when diving between 15m – 30m by completing the PADI Enriched Air Diver course with your PADI Deep Diver Course (2 days).

 Typical Itinerary for the PADI Deep Diver Course in Kota Kinabalu

-Your need to meet our Dive Crew at the Red Public Telephone Booths at the entrance to Jesselton Point Jetty (in central Kota Kinabalu) at 8:45am, for a 9:00am boat departure.
-Please beware our boats will depart on time and should you miss your collection you will need to contact our office on +60178118149 immediately.
+You need to meet our Dive Crew at the Red Public Telephone Booths at the entrance to Jesselton Point Jetty (in central Kota Kinabalu) at 8:45 am for a 9:00 am boat departure.
+Please beware that our boats will depart on time, and should you miss your collection, you will need to contact our office at +60178118149 immediately.

-Today you will complete your two course dives – deep dive 1 and deep dive 2.
-Over the next couple days your PADI Instructor will provide full briefings for each dive to ensure you have the knowledge, and are confident applying it, to be a safe PADI Deep Diver.
+Today you will complete your two-course dives – deep dive one and deep dive 2.
+Over the next couple of days, your PADI Instructor will provide full briefings for each dive to ensure you have the knowledge, and are confident applying it to be a safe PADI Deep Diver.

 Pre-requisites for the PADI Deep Diver Course

 The minimum age for attending the PADI Deep Diver course is 15 years, and you must already hold a PADI Advanced Open Water Diver or similar certification.